Kzeezee/DSA-Airline-Project/README.md

 5. Improve interactive mapping
   - Expand `STEM_TO_WORD` and add a small JSON mapping file to make the interactive UI more readable and easier to maintain.

+## Timing and memory reporting

+- Each analyzer is run via a unified harness in `Main.runAnalyzer(title, analyzer)`.
+- Measurements:
+  - Time: wall-clock time around `getTop10MostCommonWords()`; we perform 1 warm-up call, then 5 measured runs and report the median in milliseconds.
+  - Memory (Allocated KB): total bytes allocated by the current thread during the call, captured via `ThreadMXBean.getThreadAllocatedBytes(...)` when supported, then converted to KB and reported as the median across runs.
+- Why “Allocated KB” instead of retained heap:
+  - Retained heap deltas after GC are typically tiny and dominated by the small result object, so they don’t reflect actual memory usage during computation.
+  - Allocated bytes include temporary objects created and discarded during the algorithm and are therefore more representative of memory usage while running.
+- Notes:
+  - Allocation tracking requires a JVM that supports per-thread allocated bytes (most modern HotSpot builds do).
+  - Results are best interpreted relatively (comparing implementations and dataset sizes).
+Actual numbers vary by machine/JVM.